atefajmal27/AirBnB_Data_Analysis/README.md

 ![Sheet 2](https://user-images.githubusercontent.com/62320593/118380870-5254e180-b5b3-11eb-81e1-668a1e2b7981.png)

-In Word 22 however, there seems to not have a high correlation between Review, communication and cleanliness score.
-So I would advise not to invest there given that we’re trying to capitalize on the neighborhoods with listings with weak communication and review score.
+In Ward 22 however, there seems to not have a high correlation between Review, communication and cleanliness score.
+So I would advise not to invest there given that we’re trying to capitalize on the neighborhoods with listings with weak communication and cleanliness scores.

 ### Conclusion: